JieyuWu/ToyotaMod/Toyota-Lexus.md

 This limitation does not apply to Camry models with Full-Speed Range Dynamic Radar Cruise Control including the (2018-2020 XLE, XSE, LE HV, XLE HV, and SE HV)

-## 2021+ Toyota RAV4 Prime Support (new `STEERING_LKA`)
+## 2021+ Toyota ECU Security Key Support (new `STEERING_LKA` + More)

-There is a new `STEERING_LKA` message in the RAV4 Prime that is used that currently has an unknown "authentication code" scheme appended to the end.
-The algorithm for this "authentication code" is currently unknown and OP is unable to control latitude.
-This message has not been seen on other Toyotas yet.
-Follow the issue below for more info:
+There is a new `STEERING_LKA` message and more in some new Toyotas that is used that currently has an unknown "authentication code" scheme appended to the end.
+The algorithm and security system for this "authentication code" is currently unknown and OP is unable to control latitude.

+Known vehicles with Toyota ECU Security Key which OP does not currently support:

+* 2021+ Rav4 Prime
+* 2021+ Venza
+* 2021+ Sienna

+Follow the issue below for more info or visit the Discord and search "ECU Security":

 https://github.com/commaai/openpilot/issues/2103